 Charity partner: We have a relationship in place with a global charity partner, reviewed on a periodic basis that is able to fulfil the following criteria.

-Matched funding and support: for employees and initiatives in scope, BNY Mellon provides dollar matching on team and individual fundraising projects and volunteering events.
+Matched funding and support: for employees and initiatives in scope, BNY Mellon provides dollar matching on team and individual fundraising projects and volunteering events, including donations via salary sacrifice and board service.
 Employees are entitled to two paid volunteer days each year which can be used for our charity partner or for an organisation of their choice.

-During the COVID-19 pandemic we wish to offer our support and thanks to all the front-line workers.
-We have made a donation to support Insight’s UK event catering partners, Rocket Food, in providing meals for key workers in the NHS.
-As part of the #FuelforNHSHeroes’ campaign, Rocket staff are volunteering to run this service.
-We have also made a donation to the New York Chapter of Frontline Foods.
-This charity provides funding to local restaurants to support their efforts to provide healthy meals to the frontline workers leading the response to the pandemic.
+During the COVID-19 pandemic we wished to offer our support and thanks to all the front-line workers.
+We made a donation to support Insight’s UK event catering partners, Rocket Food, in providing meals for key workers in the NHS.
+As part of the #FuelforNHSHeroes’ campaign, Rocket staff were volunteering to run this service.
+We also made a donation to the New York Chapter of Frontline Foods.
+This charity provides funding to local restaurants to support their efforts in providing healthy meals to frontline workers who led the response to the pandemic.